shat700/nd00333_AZMLND_C2/README.md

 ![logsrun](logsrun.png)

+### 4. Swagger Documentation
+Swagger is a tool that helps build, document, and consume RESTful web services deployed in Azure ML Studio.
+It further explains what types of HTTP requests an API can consume, in this case like POST and GET.
+A swagger.json is provided in the endpoints section of Azure that is used to create a web site.
+This localhost website documents the HTTP endpoint for a deployed model.
+After running the swagger.sh and serve.py scripts, the webpage displays the contents of the API for the model along with different HTTP requests supported.

+####

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate: